 Night Fishing for Trout – “Mousing”

-In my opinion this is the time of year that the night fishing really begins to take off and a technique we commonly refer to as “Mousing” provides us with the means to perform at night.
+In my opinion this is the time of year that the night fishing really begins to take off.
+A technique we commonly refer to as “Mousing” provides us with the means to perform at night.
 The crowds are gone and food is limited making for some hungry predators roaming about in the dark.
-This is our second chance to seek out the larger trout we missed during the Hex hatch or to locate new fish that have not shown up on the radar as of yet.
-Simply put, as much as I love the Hex hatch and the opportunities it provides an angler to cast at larger trout feeding in a stationary position, I still feel like mousing is your best shot at the largest trout of the year.
+This is our second chance to seek out the larger trout we missed during the Hex hatch.
+In addition we locate new fish that have not shown up on the radar as of yet.
+I love the Hex hatch and the opportunities it provides an angler to cast at larger trout feeding on the surface.
+However, I still feel lthat mousing is your best shot at the largest trout of the year.